HaskSy/Lucida/lucida-obsidian/Materials/Profunctor Optics. Modular Data Accessors.md

 A container datatype is *traversable*, it it's data structure has a finite number of elements, and an ordering on the positions of those elements is specified.

-- [ ] #QUESTION "Because the ordering on positions is explicit, one may safely apply an effectful operation to each element."
-Huh?...
-I feel very mach disagreeable on that take because in that way we implicitly rely onto the implementation of `Traversable` and if it will change, lots of things can go wrong.
+- [x] #QUESTION "Because the ordering on positions is explicit, one may safely apply an effectful operation to each element."
+Huh?... ✅ 2025-02-04
+> I feel very mach disagreeable on that take because in that way we implicitly rely onto the implementation of `Traversable` and if it will change, lots of things can go wrong.
 If anything then, `Traversable` implementations should be closed of changes then. **BUUUUUUT!!!
 With `Traversable` being implemented as optics, it becomes first-class citizen thus allowing us not to change the implementation of `Traversable` everywhere, but to change it only in those places where we intend to change the optic.** I guess I managed to answer on that question myself, but i need to make sure

 ### Section 2.3 Traversals as concrete optics

-- [ ] #QUESTION What the hell are "witnesses of traversability" e.g.
-      `(A -> F B) -> (S -> F T)`

 >The type $(A \rightarrow F B) \rightarrow (S \rightarrow F\, T)$ is almost equivalent to the pair of functions $\texttt{contents ::}\; S \rightarrow A^n$ and $\texttt{fill ::}\; S \times B^n \rightarrow T$

 That's I kinda believe and understand because those "witnesses of traversability" are simply [[Tweag.
 Existential Optics#Van Laarhoven encoding| Van Laarhoven encoding]] but what I do not understand is that:

-- [ ] #QUESTION
+- [x]  #QUESTION ✅ 2025-02-04
     > for singleton containers $(n = 1)$ this specializes both to lenses and to prisms.

     Why would that even be the case for prisms?
 Seems like it's not true or too big of a stretch with $n$ being both 0 and 1

+	> I guess the answer is in the fact, that under the constraint `Applicative f` this function becomes a signature of `traverse` method.
+Which is above in hierarchy than both `Prism` and `Lens`
-- [ ]  #QUESTION
+	- [ ] #TODO Maybe It's worth to provide an example

-	In paper they state:    $\text{Traversable } S \cong \exists n.
+- [ ]  #QUESTION$\text{Traversable } S \cong \exists n.
 A^n \times (B^n\rightarrow T)$ Why is that?
 Try look up to [[https://doi.org/10.1145/2578854.2503781|paper]]

 ## Section 3 Profunctors